fhAnso/uma/README.md

 # uma.sh - subdomain enumeration

-uma.sh automates the enumeration of subdomains from a specific target with RapidDNS and crt.sh.
+Automated enumeration of subdomains from a specific target using RapidDNS and crt.sh.

 ## Usage